 Financial aid applicant: Any applicant who submits any one of the institutionally required financial aid applications/forms, such as the FAFSA.
 Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
-Student loans co-signed by a parent are assumed to be the responsibility of the student and should be included.

-Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient

-Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.
+Student loans co-signed by a parent are assumed to be the responsibility of the Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.